Taming Trauma: Tatiana Zdyb Mental Health Promotion Fund

 “I thought that you had to be a millionaire, I thought I’d get laughed at for not having enough money,” says Tatiana.
 “But when I met with Diane, she made me feel like my contribution mattered and didn’t pressure me to donate more than I could afford, which was really nice.”

-With dreams of one day being able to offer subsidized psychotherapy to people in need and provide safe-beds on the second floor of her office to patients requiring temporary lodging, Dr. Tatiana Zdyb is at the beginning of what will surely be a long and rewarding philanthropic journey.
+With dreams of one day being able to offer subsidized psychotherapy to people in need and provide safe-beds on the second floor of her office to patients requiring temporary lodging, Tatiana Zdyb is at the beginning of what will surely be a long and rewarding philanthropic journey.

 “My advice to younger people wanting to give back is threefold,” says Tatiana.
 “Find your passion, find a person or organization you can partner with, and always remember that no contribution is too small.”